Monthly Archives: January 2026

 Across the chemical packaging industry, high density polyethylene (HDPE) remains the most widely used material thanks to its durability and resistance to a broad spectrum of solvents and corrosive liquids.
 For more aggressive formulations, fluorinated HDPE will provide additional barrier protection.
 There are also several other options that we will list here for you to consider.

-This guide from the team at iBottles focuses on the packaging sizes most commonly used across liquid chemicals and hazardous substances, and the considerations business decision makers need to consider when choosing their
+This guide from the team at iBottles focuses on the packaging sizes most commonly used across liquid chemicals and hazardous substances, and the considerations business decision makers need to consider when choosing their storage methods.

 -